HimoJCode/Desktop-Application-with-VGG19/README.md

 - PyTorch (for VGG19 model and style transfer)
 - HTML, CSS, JavaScript (for the user interface)

 ## Run the application
--python main.py
+- python main.py